Welcome to Freeney Williams

 The Click Away Pound

-We decided to look in detail at the fast-growing online retail sector, to explore the online shopping experience of people with disabilities and examine the cost to business of ignoring disabled shoppers.
+We looked in detail at the fast-growing online retail sector, to explore the online shopping experience of people with disabilities and examine the cost to business of ignoring disabled shoppers.
 The 2016 findings were startling:

-- 71% of disabled customers with access needs will click away from a website that they find difficult to use
+- 71% of disabled customers with access needs would click away from a website that they found difficult to use

-- Those customers who click away have an estimated spending power of £11.75 billion in the UK alone, around 10% of the total UK online spend in 2016
+- Those customers who clicked away had an estimated spending power of £11.75 billion in the UK alone, around 10% of the total UK online spend at the time

-- 82% of customers with access needs would spend more if websites were more accessible
+- 82% of customers with access needs would have spent more if websites were more accessible

-Since its launch, the Click-Away Pound has made some sizable waves, drawing interest from the EU, the UK Minister for Disabled People and the business world, along with attention in print, broadcast and online media.
+The first Click-Away Pound made some sizable waves, drawing interest from the EU, the UK Minister for Disabled People and the business world, along with attention in print, broadcast and online media.